optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 [option dictionaries](https://estimagic.readthedocs.io/en/latest/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.html),
 etc.).

-This enhancement proposal outlines how we can accomodate the changes needed to reap the benefits of static typing without breaking users' code in too many places.
+This enhancement proposal outlines how we can accommodate the changes needed to reap the benefits of static typing without breaking users' code in too many places.

 A few deprecations and breaking changes will, however, be unavoidable.
 Since we are